Hukou: History

-1949-1978: Maoist era
+1949–1978: Maoist era

 At the time of its founding in 1949, the People's Republic of China was a highly agricultural nation.
 About 89% of its citizens lived in rural areas – about 484 million resided in the countryside, versus about 58 million in the city.
-However, as efforts to industrialize increased and Soviet help (156 projects), more and more rural residents flocked to the cities in search of better economic opportunities: between 1957 and 1960, there was a 90.9% increase in the urban labor force.
+However, with efforts to increase industrialization and Soviet help (156 projects), more and more rural residents flocked to the cities in search of better economic opportunities: between 1957 and 1960, there was a 90.9% increase in the urban labor force.

 A major objective of the hukou system implemented by the central government was thus to control the stream of resources moving away from the agricultural sector.
+According to academic Kam Wing Chan, the hukou system effectively "forbid the peasantry to exit agriculture."
 The instability and high rates of movement that characterized the years following the establishment of the nation impeded the central government's plan for society and the economy.
 Although the hukou system in its current form was not officially brought into being until 1958, the years preceding its establishment were characterized by growing efforts by the Chinese Communist Party to assert control over its populace.
 In 1950, the Minister of Public Security, Luo Ruiqing, published a statement detailing his vision for the implementation of the hukou system in the new era.
 By 1954, rural and urban citizens had been registered with the state, and rigorous regulations on the conversion of hukou status had already been implemented.
 These required that applicants have paperwork that documented employment, acceptance to a university, or immediate family relations in the city to be eligible.
 In March of the same year, the Ministry of the Interior and the Ministry of Labor issued the Joint Directive to Control Blind Influx of Peasants into Cities, which proclaimed that henceforth, all employment of rural workers in city firms would be controlled entirely by local labor bureaus.